dusk-network/dusk-protocol/consensus/protocol/chain-management.md

 This event indicates that a quorum was reached on a previous candidate and that the node is currently on a fork.
 To guarantee nodes converge on a common block, we give priority to blocks produced at lower iterations.

 <!-- TODO: Is it safe to blacklist these blocks?
 Is it possible that we accept this block while the rest of the network moves on the delete branch?-->
 Deleted blocks are blacklisted (because they belong to a lower-priority fork) and their transactions are pushed back to the mempool.
-The local $State$ and $Provisioners$ are updated accordingly.
+The local $SystemState$ and $Provisioners$ are updated accordingly.

 **Parameters**
 - $\eta$: the hash of the block to which to revert